-The Home Interaction Program for Parents and Youngsters (HIPPY) is a two-year home-based parenting and early childhood programme that helps parents and carers to be their child’s first teacher.
+The Home Interaction Program for Parents and Youngsters (HIPPY) is a 2-year home-based parenting and early childhood program that helps parents and carers to be their child’s first teacher.

 HIPPY builds the skills of parents and carers to help prepare their child for school.

 The program also offers some parents and carers a path to work and local community leadership.

 By giving parents the tools they need to give their children some early literacy and numeracy skills, HIPPY gives children a better start at school.